 He shuddered, biting his tongue to prevent any unprofessional thoughts or events from occurring.
 'Like such would take place.
 My Éowyn...
 She would have her own dagger at my throat the moment that I dared move toward her.
 And yet I crave her so.
 What is it that brings me to my knees before her if I would, like a groveling commoner?
 Be it her lustrous locks, the spun gold that flies out behind her as she walks?
 Be it the power in her voice, the strong, unyielding vigor what rivals the men of the hall?
 I know not what draws me into her.
 I do not wish to know.
 For, it is something that no mortal man should ever see of a woman.
 It is her own mystery, her secrets of her innermost self, her mind what captivate me, what cage me like a bird.
 And it is she who fears being caged, when I would not mind it if it were she who had captured me.'

 He spun these thoughts of his golden lady as she dipped her head at his leg, siphoning out the last of the lethal waters.

 Those in the hall were busied with drink and merriment.
-Their loud cheers could be heard at the base of Rohan, where the grasses swayed in the nighttime breezes.
-Théoden King noticed the absence of his sister-daughter, whispering word to Eomer to trail her to the West Hall; the lair of Gríma.
+Their joyful din could be heard at the base of Rohan, where the field grass swayed in the nighttime breezes.
+Théoden King noticed the absence of his sister-daughter, whispering word to Éomer to trail her to the West Hall; the lair of Gríma.

 His heart nearly burst within his chest.
-His sister, fair Éowyn of Rohan, who's golden locks trailed down her arched back with a breath of completion and who sat before the pale Worm; the despicable man, looking rather pleased with himself.
+His sister, fair Éowyn of Rohan, whose golden locks trailed down her arched back with a breath of completion and who sat before the pale Worm, the despicable man, looking rather pleased with himself.